OdDev26/Library-Management-System/README.md

 > [!IMPORTANT]
 > It's also important to note that all apis except the create patron api are locked automatically by Spring security and require the necessary basic authentication (username and password) to access them.
-You can go through the SecurityConfig class to know what roles are configured for the .
+You can go through the SecurityConfig class to know what roles are configured for the various roles.